Phil Rosenberg (Jewish leader)

 Phil Rosenberg (born 1986) is a former Labour councillor and current President of the Board of Deputies of British Jews.
-He a prominent figure in British Jewish leadership who made history by becoming the youngest-ever President of the Board of Deputies of British Jews when he was elected in May 2024.
+He was elected in May 2024.

 Early life and career

 Rosenberg was educated at the City of London School and then read Hebrew, Arabic and Spanish at the University of Oxford.

 He served as a Labour councillor for the West Hampstead ward on the London Borough of Camden from 2014 to 2018.

 Rosenberg is a consultant specialising in government relations, media, faith and diplomacy and previously director of the Faiths Forum for London.
 He served as the director of public affairs at the board before being elected president.

 Rosenberg became president of the Board of Deputies of British Jews on 1 June 2024, succeeding Marie van der Zyl, becoming the 49th president.
 Aged 38 on taking office, he is the Board's youngest ever President.

 Political career

 Rosenberg's involvement in public service began early in his career.
 He served as a Labour councillor for the West Hampstead ward on the London Borough of Camden from 2014 to 2018.
 During his tenure, he served in a number of roles: